 A price squeeze occurs when a vertically integrated firm "squeezes' a rival's margins between a high wholesale price for an essential input sold to the rival, and a low output price to consumers for whom the two firms compete.
 Price squeezes have been a recognized but controversial antitrust violation for two-thirds of a century.
 We examine the law and economics of the price squeeze, beginning with Judge Hand's famous discussion in the Alcoa case in 1945.
 While Alcoa has been widely portrayed as creating a "fairness" or "fair profit" test for unlawful price squeezes, Judge Hand actually adopted a cost-based test, although a somewhat different one than most courts and scholars would adopt today.
 We conclude that strictly cost-based predatory pricing tests such as the one the Supreme Court developed in its 1993 Brooke Group decision are not appropriate to the concerns being raised in a price squeeze.
 We also consider several efficiency explanations, the importance of joint costs, situations in which the dominant firm uses a squeeze to appropriate the fixed cost portion of the rival's investment, as well as those where the shared input is a fixed rather than variable cost for the rival.
 Ultimately, we find little room for antitrust liability except in one circumstance: where a squeeze is used to restrain the rival's vertical integration into the monopolized market.

 Hovenkamp, Erik and Hovenkamp, Herbert J., "The Viability of Antitrust Price Squeeze Claims" (2009).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1781.